ongezell/Onge-Sprite-Sheet-Tools/README.md

 Electron App Release

 Hey everyone!
-I'm excited to announce that I've just released my Electron app for Windows.
+I've just released my Electron app for Windows.
 You can download it now on the [releases page](https://github.com/ongezell/Onge-Sprite-Sheet-Tools/releases).

 These Python scripts allow you to easily create sprite sheets or split them into individual images.
 They're hella useful for game development or any project that requires sprite sheets.